apache/arrow/docs/source/cpp/compute.rst

 * \(8) Output is true iff the corresponding input element is NaN.

-* \(9) Output is true if the corresponding input element is null or if NaN values are treated as null via the :struct:`NanNullOptions`.
+* \(9) Output is true if the corresponding input element is null.
+NaN values can be considered as null via the :struct:`NanNullOptions`.

 * \(10) Output is true iff the corresponding input element is non-null.